Skip to main content Skip to main navigation

 | Learning & Education | Autonomous Systems | Robotics | Sensors & Networks | Cooperative and Autonomous Systems | Marine Perception | Robotics Innovation Center | Smart Data & Knowledge Services | Smart Enterprise Engineering | Kaiserslautern | Bremen | Osnabrück / Oldenburg

-On Girls’ Day 2026, the German Research Center for Artificial Intelligence (DFKI) is opening its doors at several locations, giving pupils the opportunity to experience artificial intelligence (AI), robotics, and current research topics firsthand.
+On Girls’ Day 2026, the German Research Center for Artificial Intelligence (DFKI) opened its doors at several locations, giving pupils the opportunity to experience artificial intelligence (AI), robotics, and current research topics firsthand.
 The goal of this nationwide initiative is to inspire girls to pursue careers in technology and the natural sciences.
-Through a variety of hands-on activities, the DFKI demonstrates how exciting, creative, and socially relevant research in the field of artificial intelligence is.
+Through a variety of hands-on activities, the DFKI demonstrated how exciting, creative, and socially relevant research in the field of artificial intelligence is.

 © DFKI